nitinprakash96/nitinprakash96.github.io/_posts/2022-04-16-Weird-thing-about-induction.md

 According to Hume, there are two possible arguments we can make:
 1. A demonstrative argument: produces the wrong kind of conclusion.
 2. A probable argument: would be circular.
+Circular here means that the argument uses an inductive principle to justify an inductive principle.
+While justification of one inductive principle in terms of another makes sense, but ultimately there will be (or needs to be) an inductive principle for which we can supply no non-circular justification.

 Therefore, for Hume, the problem remains of how to explain why we form any conclusions that go beyond the past instances of which we have had